 - 1/2 pound deli ham, cubed

 - 1 can (4-1/4 ounces) chopped ripe olives, drained

 - 1/2 cup shredded Parmesan cheese

-- In a large bowl, dissolve yeast in warm water.
-Add the butter, eggs, grated Parmesan, salt and 2 cups flour.
-Beat until smooth.
+- In a small bowl, dissolve yeast in warm water.
+In a large bowl, combine butter, eggs, grated Parmesan, salt, yeast mixture and 2 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough.

 - Punch dough down; let rest for 5 minutes.
-Grease a 14-in. deep-dish pizza pan; sprinkle bottom with cornmeal.
+Grease a 12-in. deep-dish cast-iron skillet or other ovenproof skillet; sprinkle with cornmeal.
 Press dough into pan; build up edges slightly.

-- In a large skillet, cook the beef, sausage and onion over medium heat until meat is no longer pink; drain.
+- Preheat oven to 400°.
+In a large skillet, cook beef, sausage and onion over medium heat until meat is no longer pink and onion is tender, breaking up meat into crumbles, xx-xx minutes; drain.
 Spread pizza sauce over dough to within 1 in. of edges; sprinkle with meat mixture.
 Top with the mushrooms, pepperoni, ham, olives, mozzarella and shredded Parmesan.

-- Bake at 400° for 30-35 minutes or until crust is golden brown and cheese is melted.
-Yield: 8 slices.
+- Bake until crust is golden brown and cheese is melted, 30-35 minutes.

 This is a 'real' pizza.
 Eerytime I think of ordering a pizza from a 'chain' I think of this recipe and my mind quickly thinks of something else to fix.
 In other words, this pizza is delicious and not difficult to prepare.
 My entire family loved it!